-The Recipient shall email OPBFunding@fdle.state.fl.us Quarterly Performance Reports to the Department attesting to the progress towards deliverables.
+The Recipient shall provide Monthly Performance Reports to the Department attesting to the progress towards deliverables.
 Performance Reports are due no later than 15 days after the end of each reporting period.
 For example: If the monthly reporting period is July 1-31, the Performance Report is due August 15th; if the quarterly reporting period is January 1 - March 31, the Performance Report is due by April 15th.

-Information provided by the Recipient will be used by the Department to compile reports on project progress and metrics to the U.S. DOJ.
+The Recipient shall respond to the metrics in the electronic grant management system.
+Information provided by the Recipient will be used by the Department to compile reports on project progress and metrics to the U.S. Department of Justice.

 Supporting documentation for performance must be maintained by Recipient and made available upon request for monitoring purposes.
-Examples of supporting documentation include but are not limited to timesheets, activity reports, meeting notices, delivery documents, public. announcements, rosters, presentations, database statistics, etc.
+Examples of supporting documentation include but are not limited to timesheets, activity reports, meeting notices, delivery documents, public announcements, rosters, presentations, database statistics, etc.